lukewbarber/lukewbarber/README.md

 He/Him/His

 - ⚡ Fun fact: ...
-I always wanted to be a Sumo Wrestler when I grew up.
+I've always wanted to be a Sumo Wrestler.